McNopper/OpenGL/GLUS/README.txt

 How to build GLUS and the examples:

 1. Install Eclipse IDE for C/C++ Developers and a GNU Compiler Collection for your operating system.
-   For building with Visual C++ 2013, CMake and the Windows SDK 8.1 are needed.
-2. Import GLUS as an existing project.
+2. Import GLUS, External and Binaries or VG_Binaries as an existing project.
 3. Set the build configuration in Eclipse to your operating system.
 4. Build GLUS.
 5. Import an example as an existing project.